jonseddon/primavera-dmt/README.md

    ```
    $ python manage.py runserver
    ```
-   Point your browser at `http://localhost:8000/`.
+   Point your browser at `http://localhost:8000/` to view the site.